- The longer you can delay collecting Social Security, the higher your benefit.

 - Plan for health care costs and figure out how you will pay for them.

 - Match essential expenses like food, housing, and health care with guaranteed income.

-As retirement nears, you will have three big decisions to make: when to take Social Security, how you will pay for health care, and how will you generate cash flow.
-The three are interconnected and will make a difference in your budget and lifestyle in retirement, and even on deciding when to retire.
+As retirement nears, you will have 3 big decisions to make: when to take Social Security, how you will pay for health care, and how you will generate cash flow.
+The 3 are interconnected and will make a difference in your budget and lifestyle in retirement, and even on deciding when to retire.

 Your Social Security benefit is guaranteed for as long as you live, and it will go up over time to keep up with inflation.
 So even though delaying means you would pass up some extra money in hand during your 60s, having a larger guaranteed source of inflation-protected monthly income for life is a big benefit for most people.